Online Mechanism Design for Information Acquisition: Online Information Acquisition

 where $\xivec^\star$ is an optimal IC mechanism.
 The cumulative regret measures the loss in expected utility suffered by $\med$ for having adopted in the first $T$ rounds mechanisms $\xivec^t$ instead of the optimal IC mechanism $\xivec^\star$.
 As customary, we require the cumulative regret to grow sublinearly in $T$, \emph{i.e.,} $R^T = o(T)$.

-While asking for each mechanism $\xivec^t$ to be IC seems a reasonable requirement, as we show in the following theorem, it is not possible to guarantee with high probability that each $\xivec^t$ is IC while attaining sublinear regret. \begin{restatable}{theorem}{thimp} There exists a constant $\delta>0$ such that no algorithm can guarantee to output a sequence of mechanisms $\xivec^1,...,\xivec^T$ such that, with probability at least $1-\delta$ all mechanisms are IC and $R^T=o(T)$. \end{restatable} Motivated by such an impossibility result, we introduce the concept of cumulative IC violation $V^T$, defined as
+While asking for each mechanism $\xivec^t$ to be IC seems a reasonable requirement, as we show in the following theorem,a it is not possible to guarantee with high probability that each $\xivec^t$ is IC while attaining sublinear regret. \begin{restatable}{theorem}{thimp} There exists a constant $\delta>0$ such that no algorithm can guarantee to output a sequence of mechanisms $\xivec^1,...,\xivec^T$ such that, with probability at least $1-\delta$ all mechanisms are IC and $R^T=o(T)$. \end{restatable} Motivated by such an impossibility result, we introduce the concept of cumulative IC violation $V^T$, defined as

-Intuitively, the cumulative IC violation expresses how much the mechanisms $\xivec^t$ chosen by the receiver at each round $t$ cumulatively violate the IC constraint of $\LP(0, \rvec_\med^{\psi_\ag}, \rvec_\ag^{\psi_\ag})$.
+Intuitively, the cumulative IC violation expresses how much the mechanisms $\xivec^t$ chosen by the receiver at each round $t$ cumulatively violate the IC constraint of $\LP(0, \rvec_\med, \rvec_\ag)$.
 From another perspective, $V^T$ captures how much utility a sender reporting signals untruthfully would have gained with respect to what she gained by always behaving truthfully.
 Thus, $V^T$ can also be interpreted as a measure of senders' regret for truthful behavior.
 Relaxing the incentive compatibility requirement, our new objective becomes the development of learning algorithms for the receiver that attain cumulative regret and cumulative IC violation that grow sublinearly in $T$, namely $R^T = o(T)$ and $V^T=o(T)$.
+Achieving $V^T = o(T)$ guarantees that, for each sender, truthful behavior converges to the optimal behavior as $T\to\infty$.
+We remark that, given the negative result of \cref{th:thimp}, it is impossible to guarantee that truthful behavior is an exact best-response to receiver's mechanisms $\xivec^1,...,\xivec^T$.